facebookexperimental/Recoil/docs/docs/recoil-sync/api/RecoilURLSync.md

 ## Browser Abstraction

-By default `<RecoilURLSync/>` will sync directly with the URL in the browser.
-However, you may override this by providing a custom browser interface implementation:
+By default `<RecoilURLSync>` will sync directly with the URL in the browser.
+However, you may override this by providing a custom browser interface implementation.
+This is also important to provide if you may be executing in a server-side rendering (SSR) environment.

 ```jsx
 type BrowserInterface = {